Marcussacapuces91/doc-TFT_eSPI/docs/tft_espi/methods/fillrect.md

 ---
-title: TFT_eSPI::fillRect, TFT_eSPI::fillRoundRect, TFT_eSPI::fillSmoothRoundRect, TFT_eSPI::fillRectVGradient & TFT_eSPI::fillRectHGradient
+title: TFT_eSPI::fillRect, TFT_eSPI::fillRoundRect & TFT_eSPI::fillSmoothRoundRect
 ---

 ## Description

-Draw a filled rectangle with a fix color, draw a filled and rounded rectangle, draw an anti-aliased filled and rounded rectangle, or a filled rectangle with a vertical or horizontal gradient.
+Draw a filled rectangle with a fix color, draw a filled and rounded rectangle, draw an anti-aliased filled and rounded rectangle.

 ## Signature